Chapter 1:

 The Newscasters continued their report news.

-“In Local News, The Relic of The True Cross has made its way processional tract from Phenom Pheh where it will reach The Patriarch of Hue in time for the feast on September 14th.
-The Archbishop of Saigon, Saigon Magistrate, have thanked the CEO of Saito SE for his generous sponsorship of vehicles for the procession.”
+“In Local News, The Relic of The True Cross has made its way to Saigon processional route from Phenom Pheh where it will reach The Patriarch in Hue to commemorate the feast on September 14th.

 An elderly Vietnamese man dressed somewhere between a pope and Ming Emperor stood on the tv clutching his crozier and speaking with what force his age allowed him to.

 “Today all Indochina, both the faithful and the Buddhist, are thinking of the dead.
-I ask during this time as the True cross enters the city that all of Saigon, indeed, all of Indochina, pray for our restless dead, and the restless living who survive them.
-I beg you to pray in these dark times to look to the lifted cross for peace for ourselves for those who are suffering in silence.”
+I ask during this time as the True Cross, enters your city that you bring your prayers to it.

 Anh didn’t need to see the TV to hear about this, she could see the Trucks outside the window, tarps and umbrellas clashing with protest signs as clergy struggled against the rain and mob.